 Abdominal surgery, particularly that involving the digestive or biliary tract, is a significant risk factor: The peritoneum may be contaminated during or after surgery by events such as anastomotic leaks.
 Traumatic abdominal injuries—particularly lacerations and hematomas of the liver, pancreas, spleen, and intestines—may develop abscesses, whether treated operatively or not.

 The infecting organisms typically reflect normal bowel flora and are a complex mixture of anaerobic and aerobic bacteria.
 Most frequent isolates are

 Aerobic gram-negative bacilli (eg, Escherichia coli Escherichia coli Infections The gram-negative bacterium Escherichia coli is the most numerous aerobic commensal inhabitant of the large intestine.
-Certain strains cause diarrhea, and all can cause infection when they invade... read more and Klebsiella Klebsiella, Enterobacter, and Serratia Infections The gram-negative bacteria Klebsiella, Enterobacter, and Serratia are closely related normal intestinal flora that rarely cause disease in normal hosts.
-Diagnosis is by culture.
-Treatment is... read more )
+Certain strains cause diarrhea, and all can cause infection when... read more and Klebsiella Klebsiella, Enterobacter, and Serratia Infections The gram-negative bacteria Klebsiella, Enterobacter, and Serratia are closely related normal intestinal flora that rarely cause disease in normal hosts.
+Diagnosis is by... read more )

 Symptoms and Signs of Intra-Abdominal Abscesses

 Abscesses may form within 1 week of perforation or significant peritonitis, whereas postoperative abscesses may not occur until 2 to 3 weeks after operation and, rarely, not for several months.
 Although manifestations vary, most abscesses cause fever and abdominal discomfort ranging from minimal to severe (usually near the abscess).
 Paralytic ileus, either generalized or localized, may develop.
 Nausea, anorexia, and weight loss are common.